ColleDK/LC3Assembler/README.md

 ABOUT THIS PROGRAM:
 The program will search for a file with .asm extension that must be from an LC3 assembly language.
-Output will be a .bin file that will have the full binary code of the assembly program.
+Output will be a .obj file that will have the full binary code of the assembly program.
 NOTE! this program does not implement commenting in the assembly code and will crash if used.